The Shoresh Outdoor School…bringing together wilderness experiences, organic farming, and Jewish learning!

 Give your kids the gift of Jewish learning…in the great outdoors!
 The Shoresh Outdoor School is designed to bridge Jewish learning with hands-on garden and nature-based activities.
 While exploring Jewish holidays and cycles, mitzvot and rituals, and ethical teachings, students will collectively earn badges (think Scouts!) while being active outdoors, building community, and experiencing moments of deep nature connection.
 The Shoresh Outdoor School is pluralistic and open to the many ways that our community members live and learn Jewishly.

-With seed funding from UJA Federation’s Julie and Henry Koschitzky Centre for Education and the WOW!
-Grant Committee, Shoresh is thrilled to offer the Shoresh Outdoor School, now in TWO locations!
+The Shoresh Outdoor School is made possible thanks to seed funding from UJA Federation’s Julie and Henry Koschitzky Centre for Education and the WOW!
+Grant Committee.
+Subsidies are available thanks to the Michelle Kopman Memorial Fund for Nature-Based Education.

 TO REGISTER, CLICK HERE.